OlofssonFredrik/VS-Code-Setup/README.md

 ![image](https://github.com/OlofssonFredrik/VS-Code-Setup/assets/107762409/71a4f4c5-2d5d-4eec-a229-a8b4c9c20b9d)

 # Step 2: Install Python
 Download the most recent version of Python directly from the official Python website.
 Please note: During the installation process, make sure to select the option that states "Add Python to PATH".
-This step ensures Python can be accessed from any project.
+This step ensures Python can be accessed anywhere.
 There might be an initial checkbox related to admin access.
 Leave this checked and continue with the process as usual.

 ![image](https://github.com/OlofssonFredrik/VS-Code-Setup/assets/107762409/4cd4e3a4-2d06-4764-b70f-9e5112d2e8fd)